ryantallmadge/react-countdown-timer/README.md

  `initialTimeRemaining: Number`
  The time remaining for the countdown (in ms).

+`setClass: String (optional -- default: 'timer')` Override the 'timer' class with a custom class name

  `interval: Number (optional -- default: 1000ms)`
  The time between timer ticks (in ms).